Promineo-Tech/react-app-design/week3/README.md

 CSS-in-JS automates the scoping by generating unique selectors similarly how CSS Modules does.

-Styled Components is one of several approaches for CSS-in-JS.
 Styled components are thought of as "visual primitives for components", and their goal is to give us a flexible way to style components.
-The result is a tight coupling between components and their styles.
+It is powered by tagged templates and allows to create normal React components by only defining styles.

 <strong>Install the Styled Components package:</strong>